susanna-m-weber/susanna-m-weber.github.io/README.md

 ## Research
 I’m currently a Biomedical Engineering graduate student at Columbia University, where I'm advised by [Dr. Christoph Juchem](https://www.engineering.columbia.edu/faculty/christoph-juchem) as part of the [MR SCIENCE Lab](https://juchem.bme.columbia.edu/).
 My resarch focuses on designing and building coils for multi-coil cardiac shimming - improving the homogeneity of the B0 field to acquire diagnostically useful images at high fields.
+I also work with [Dr. Leeor Alon](https://med.nyu.edu/faculty/leeor-alon) at NYU Radiology on low-field MRI, specifically implementing active shimming for Zeugmatron Z1, a 43 mT portable scanner built during the [2023 MRI4All Hackathon](https://github.com/mri4all).

 &nbsp;
 &nbsp;